vyca2017/content/content/tutorials/clients/relay-vs-apollo/relay-vs-apollo.md

 ### Modelling relationships

-With Relay, creating relations between model objects in the GraphQL schema also needs to follow a specific pattern whereas in the Apollo client it doesn't matter what the relation between two model types looks like.
+With Relay, creating relations between model objects in the GraphQL schema also needs to follow a specific pattern whereas in the Apollo Client it doesn't matter what the relation between two model types looks like.

 The Relay approach again contains some additional complexity but comes with nice benefits when implementing features such as pagination for collections.
 The concept that is used to model a relationship in Relay is called [connection](https://facebook.github.io/relay/docs/graphql-connections.html#content).
 It requires that a relation in the data model is expressed using `edges` that each contain a `node`.